ndbucksmith/ClimateSensitivity/README.md

 ![climate sens](figure_1.png)

 Temperature, lattitude, longtiude, and elevation data comes [from NASA](https://data.giss.nasa.gov/gistemp/stdata/).
 The raw solar input power is calculated from the tables provided [here](http://applet-magic.com/insolation.htm).
 The python program clisen.py calculates separate sensitivities for northern and southern hemisphere using both raw solar power and power corrected for albedo.
-The raw power produces slight higher sensitivities as the albedo correction has the effect of increasing input power differences from polar area to equator.
-Teh following table shows the caluclated sensitivies for raw and corrected power.
+The raw power produces slightly higher sensitivities as the albedo correction has the effect of increasing input power differences from polar area to equator.
+The following table shows the caluclated sensitivies for raw and corrected power.
+The graph illustrates the response we actually see on earth, about 38 degrees C for 200 watts flux increase.
+In comparison IPCC low-end and best estimates of climate sensiticity rise 40 or 80 degrees for 100 watts flux increase.

   Hemispere|raw|corrected|
  --|------|-----|